turingschool/career-development-curriculum/module_three/job_search_strategies.md

       * In "Keywords" type in the skills or focus you want to be working in (i.e., JavaScript, Ruby, Python, EdTech, FinTech, etc.)
       * In "Location" type in the area where you'd like to work
       * In "Industry" select "computer software"
-      * Search: Of those profiles that return, look at their profiles to see the list of companies they've worked for throughout their experience.
+      * Search: Of those profiles that return, look at their profiles to see the list of companies they've worked for.
 What companies do you want to continue to research?
 Who do you want to connect with?
       * You can also click on the company’s page and on the right side, view "Similar Companies" where your connections work
 * [BuiltIn](http://builtin.com/) is located in Austin, Boston, Chicago, Colorado, LA, and New York
 * [Github’s Job Board](https://jobs.github.com/)